Gromgorgel/ddPCR/README.md

 The following paragraphs contain a brief overview of the functionality of the algorithms.
 Details on their use is also contained as commented text in the .R files themselves.

-## the 'read.QX' algorithm
+## The 'read.QX' algorithm
-This function reads the flourescence values, as exported from the Biorad Quantasoft software, into R. To export the fluorescence readings, choose `options > export amplitude and cluster data` in the `setup` tab of the Quantasoft software (V1.6.6.0320).
+This function reads the fluorescence values, as exported from the Biorad Quantasoft software, into R. To export the fluorescence readings, choose `options > export amplitude and cluster data` in the `setup` tab of the Quantasoft software (V1.6.6.0320).
 The software will prompt you to choose folder, for use with read_QX.R it is recommended that you choose an empty folder.
 For each well in the analysis, a .csv file will be created that contains the fluorescence reads for each channel as well as the assigned cluster.

 The function output is a list containing two matrices (one for each channel).
 Each column in the matrix is a reaction and each row contains fluorscence readings.
 As the number of readings per reaction may differ, reactions with less accepted droplets are padded with `NA` to fill the matrices.
 The order of the reactions in the matrix is the order in which they were read from the folder (usually alphabetical) it is therefore recommended to set `autoname = TRUE` in order to be able to identify each column correctly.
 The cluster data is currently not imported into R as the cloudy algortihm has no use for it.
 Note that the algorithm will attempt to read **any** .csv file present in a folder, so make sure that only .csv files containing raw ddPCR data are present.